Ernst Heinrichsohn: Prosecution

 On 7 March 1956, Heinrichsohn was sentenced to death by a French court in absentia.
 A formal prosecution (and conviction) by the Allies prevented any like proceedings in the Federal Republic of Germany.
 This procedural issue was only cleared in 1975 (based on the reconciliation agreement of 1971), against the resistance of the FDP politician Ernst Achenbach.
 In 1976, an initiative of the French historian and Holocaust survivor Serge Klarsfeld made public his involvement in the Holocaust.
 Heinrichsohn responded with a sworn statement to the council, stating that he was not the Gestapo agent known as "Heinrichson".
 This affidavit was accepted not only in the community but also by the board of the CSU, whose Secretary General Edmund Stoiber did not want to interfere or prejudice a pending investigation.
 Heinrichsohn was re-elected with 85% of the vote and no opposition on part of the SPD when he ran again for mayor.
-In 1977, the incriminating documents published by Klarsfeld where discounted by the Oberlandesgericht Bamberg, which declined to strip Heinrichsohn of his law license on the strength of this evidence.
+In 1977, the incriminating documents published by Klarsfeld were discounted by the Oberlandesgericht Bamberg, which declined to strip Heinrichsohn of his law license on the strength of this evidence.
 In June 1978, Serge Klarsfeld organized a political demonstration of about eighty French in Miltenberg.

-In 1979, Heinrichsohn along with Lischka and Herbert Hagen was indicted for "having knowingly aided the intentional, unlawful, cruel, insidious, and basely motivated killing of human beings".
+In 1979, Heinrichsohn along with Kurt Lischka and Herbert Hagen was indicted for "having knowingly aided the intentional, unlawful, cruel, insidious, and basely motivated killing of human beings".
 The indictment was partially based on an assessment authored by Wolfgang Scheffler.
 Heinz Röthke had already died in 1965 without ever having been apprehended, although he also had been sentenced to death in France.